 We will assess your situation, identify your options and give you pragmatic commercial advice.

-Nualaw are employment law solicitors in Warwickshire providing employment law advice and advocacy services for both individuals and businesses, solicitors and barristers.
-We often provide employment law services in Oxfordshire, Northamptonshire and the West Midlands and currently we are representing clients with employment law issues throughout England and Wales.
-We are dedicated to providing clients with the highest levels of customer satisfaction by identifying their needs and wishes and working to achieve the best possible resolution with this in mind.
-Our solicitors advise and represent claimants in claims and defend employers from claims for unfair dismissal, constructive dismissal, discrimination and whistleblowing and defend employers from such claims.
-We assist companies with issues surrounding recruitment, restructuring, reorganisations and redundancies and advise on settlement agreements for both employees and employers.
+Nualaw are employment law solicitors in Warwickshire providing employment law advice and advocacy services for both individuals and businesses, solicitors and barristers throughout the UK.
+Our specialist area is representing employees in multiparty actions following redundancies arising from workplace closures or business sales.
+We also advise and represent claimants in claims and defend employers from claims for unfair dismissal, constructive dismissal, discrimination and whistleblowing and advise on settlement agreements for both employees and employers.

 As a small specialist employment law firm based in Warwickshire which is owner-managed, Nualaw limits the number of clients it chooses to represent and so can be confident of devoting the time and attention required to each and every client.
 Rapid response, comprehensive advice and ensuring identification of every issue comes as standard.

 Summary of services we offer:

 - Employment law advice in every area of employment law

 - Providing expert legal representation through advocacy